 Critics have always had some questions about Twain's intentions in Tom Sawyer.
-Twain, at first, is said to have meant the book to be for adults, a satire of youth, but Howells is said to have convinced him that it was a boy's book.
-163 However, this advice came too late to affect the basic structure of the work, and, therefore, it remains only partially an attempt to catch the boy's point of view.
-Although he is adult who is observing childhood.
-164 He views boyhood romantically, and, at the same time, he is amused by it as many of Twain's narrators have done in some of the short tales.
+Twain, at first, is said to have meant the book to be for adults, a satire of youth, but Howells is said to have convinced him that it was a boy's book.163 However, this advice came too late to affect the basic structure of the work, and, therefore, it remains only partially an attempt to catch the boy's point of view.
+Although he is not the boy, there is a narrator of the story; he is an effaced adult who is observing childhood.164 He views boyhood romantically, and, at the same time, he is amused by it as many of Twain's narrators have done in some of the short tales.
 Roughing It, and Life on the Mississippi.
-However, unlike the narrators in the previous books, this adult is unreliable mainly because of his romanticism. $^{165}$ This narrator is constantly calling attention to himself and to his sentimentalism; he comments on Tom's "Perenial bliss" and Tom's fight with the city boy as covering him with "dust and glory." fight between the boy and Tom is described in romantic terms of an adult who does not remember the reality of boyhood very It is basically a cliche; it is a fight as adults would well. have liked fights to be, not as they ever were.
-As Fiedler says, Tom Sawyer is meant to be read by a boy with his father looking over his shoulder, to perpetuate the legend.
-166 American myth of boyhood is demonstrated best in the everlastingly famous "white wash" scene.
-The language is strictly that of the adult recreating some romantic dream of idyllic youth; the narrator states, not the boy, there is a narrator of the story; he is an effaced
+However. unlike the narrators in the previous books, this adult is unreliable mainly because of his romanticism.165 This narrator is constantly calling attention to himself and to his sentimentalism; he comments on Tom's "Perenial bliss" and Tom's fight with the city boy as covering him with "dust and glory."
+The whole fight between the boy and Tom is described in romantic terms of an adult who does not remember the reality of boyhood very It is basically a cliche; it is a fight as adults would well. have liked fights to be, not as they ever were.
+As Fiedler says, Tom Sawyer is meant to be read by a boy with his father looking over his shoulder, to perpetuate the legend.166 This American myth of boyhood is demonstrated best in the everlastingly famous "white wash" scene.
+The language is strictly that of the adult recreating some romantic dream of idyllic youth; the narrator states,

-Trilling, op. cit., p. vii.
+^{163&}lt;sub>Trilling, op. cit., p. vii.